Adam-Chamberlain/Pokemon-Teambuilding-Helper/README.md

 ```
 =IF($G4="","",IF(COUNTIF(G4:H4,"Ground")>0,2,1)*IF(COUNTIF(G4:H4,"Rock")>0,2,1)*IF(COUNTIF(G4:H4,"Fire")>0,2,1)*IF(COUNTIF(G4:H4,"Water")>0,0.5,1)*IF(COUNTIF(G4:H4,"Grass")>0,0.5,1)*IF(COUNTIF(G4:H4,"Dragon")>0,0.5,1)*IF(COUNTIF(P4:R4,"Dry Skin")>0,0,1)*IF(COUNTIF(P4:R4,"Storm Drain")>0,0,1)*IF(COUNTIF(P4:R4,"Water Absorb")>0,0,1))
 ```
-It checks if the Pokemon is a Ground type.
+The formula first checks if there is a Pokemon.
+If not, it leaves the cell blank in order to avoid errors.
+It then checks if the Pokemon is a Ground type.
 If it is, it puts the number 2, as Ground takes double damage from Water.
 If not, it stays as 1.
 It then multiplies throughout the other checks.
-If there was a Water/Ground type, it would multiply the 2 from Ground and the 0.5 from Water, making its effectiveness 1.
+For example, if the selected Pokemon is Water/Ground type, it would multiply the 2 from Ground and the 0.5 from Water, making its effectiveness 1.

 ![image](https://github.com/Adam-Chamberlain/Pokemon-Teambuilding-Helper/assets/173857433/58c9ac2a-d392-4663-860f-74909f555f84)